West Kirby railway station: Facilities

-The station has a booking office and a drop-off point for cars, with a cycle rack for 16 bicycles and secure storage for ten bicycles.
-The station is staffed at all times during opening hours; it has departure and arrival screens for passenger information, and platform CCTV.
+The station has a booking office and a drop-off point for cars, with a 16-space bicycle rack and secure storage for ten.
+The station is staffed at all times during opening hours; it has screens for passenger information and platform CCTV.

-The terminus island platform has open-air seating, a platform canopy and there are two payphones on the platform.
-Wheelchair and pram access to the platform is straightforward, but with no steps to ascend.
+The terminus island platform has open-air seating, a platform canopy and two payphones on the platform.
+Wheelchair and pram access to the platform is straightforward, being step-free.

 Much of the station building has been rented out as retail units, which are accessed from the public road rather than from the railway premises.